Stop Creditor Harassment In Las Vegas Nevada

 We stop creditor harassment instantly.
 When we file for Bankruptcy on behalf of a client, we file electronically, right from our office.
 We can instantly generate proof of your Bankruptcy filing to stop all collection actions.
 We use your Bankruptcy notice to stop wage garnishment, home foreclosure and other harassing collections activity.

-Contact The Law Office of Rodney K. Okano To Stop Creditor Harassment
+Contact The Okano Injury Law To Stop Creditor Harassment

 If you are overwhelmed by debt and being harassed by your creditors, an experienced Las Vegas, Nevada bankruptcy lawyer can help you find relief.
 Filing bankruptcy can stop creditors from harassing you and stop all collection procedures against you while your bankruptcy case is pending.
-For more information on stopping creditor harassment, call the Law Office of Rodney K. Okano today at (702) 566-3600, or contact us by using our contact form.
+For more information on stopping creditor harassment, call the Okano Injury Law today at (702) 566-3600, or contact us by using our contact form.